eosho/ARM/docs/DeploymentPipeline.md

-## Rapid Deployment Pipelines
+# Rapid Deployment Pipeline

 [Azure DevOps pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) are the CI/CD solution provided by Azure DevOps.
-To enable the CARML platform to function, we use the following components in Azure DevOps:
+The following components in Azure DevOps are also used:

-- **[Service connection:](#azure-devops-component-service-connection)** The [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) is a wrapper for the [deployment principal](./GettingStarted#platform-principal) that performs all actions in the target SBX/DEV/TEST subscription
+- **[Service connection:](#azure-devops-component-service-connection)** The [service connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) is a wrapper for the deployment principal that performs all actions in the target subscription
-- **[Variable group:](#azure-devops-component-variable-group)** [Variable groups](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml) allow us to store both sensitive as well configuration data securely in Azure DevOps.
 - **[Variable file:](#azure-devops-component-variable-file)** The [variable file](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=example%2Cparameter-schema#variable-templates) is a version controlled variable file that hosts pipeline configuration data such as the agent pool to use.
 - **[Pipeline templates:](#azure-devops-component-pipeline-templates)** [Pipeline templates](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops) allow us to re-use pipeline logic across multiple referencing pipelines
-- **[Pipelines:](#azure-devops-component-pipelines)** The [pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops) contain all logic we execute as part of our platform and leverage the _pipeline templates_.
+- **[Pipeline parameters:](#azure-devops-component-pipeline-parameters)** The pipeline parameters are injected to the deployment at runtime to supply values to scripts and tasks.

+## Azure DevOps Component

 ### **Azure DevOps Component:** Service Connection